Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 # Manage the workflows

 The *Workflows* module allows the customers to define their own business processes, such as orders, shipments, returns, etc.
-The workflows can be created individually in the workflow editor, they can be edited subsequently and by publishing and unpublishing a workflow, the usage can be controlled.
+The workflows can be created individually in the workflow editor, they can be edited subsequently, and by publishing and unpublishing a workflow, the usage can be controlled.

 ## Create a workflow